terminatorul/Win-ScriptInvoke/README.md

 It is meant for the system shell (command interpreter, running for example in a terminal window), to know how to run the script when invoked as an executable command.

+There are languages (like [php](http://php.net/)) with different rules for comments, that still ignore the first line if it starts with `#!`, just to support this mechanism.

 ## Windows file associations
 On Windows the interpreter for a script file is provided by its file association.
 Each file has an associated type, usually identified by the file extension, and the file type will provide a proper command to run the script (together with more associated "actions" and properties).

 ## Same extension with different interpreters
 Using a file extension as its type means all files of a given extension will be run with the same interpreter.
 This is rather intuitive for any user and most of the time it works nice.

-But it is possible to have the same extension for files with otherwise different types.
-In my case I wanned to run perl scripts written with either [Perl 6](https://perl6.org) or [Perl 5](http://www.perl.org/), and use the same file extension `.pl` for any of them.
+But it is possible to have the same extension for files with different types.
+In my case I wanned to run perl scripts written with either [Perl 6](https://perl6.org) or [Perl 5](http://www.perl.org/), and use the same file extension `.pl` for both of them.
 A similar situation exists for [Python 3](https://docs.python.org/3/) and [Python 2](https://docs.python.org/2/) scripts.
 The two versions are not compatible with each other and they must use different interpreters.

 In this case the shebang line can select the appropriate interpreter, while the file extension is no longer sufficient.

 ## Installation
 To install the file type handler you should:
 - choose a system-wide installation directory and clone or copy the script there.
-I used `C:\Local\invoke_perl_shebang.cmd`.
+I used `C:\Local\bin\win_script_invoke.cmd`.
 You could add the location to your `PATH`, and you should no longer need the absolute file name.
-- choose the file extension, for example `.pl` for perl scripts, and a name for the file type, like `PerlScriptFile`.
+- choose the file extension, for example `.pl` for perl scripts, and a name for the file type, like `PerlFamilyScript`.
 - remember to check that the file extension appears in `PATHEXT` environment variable.
 Append the extension, separated with `;`, if needed, like: `setx PATHEXT "%PATHEXT%;.pl"`.
 - start a `cmd` window as Administrator and run the below commands:
 ```
-    Assoc .pl=PerlScriptFile
+    Assoc .pl=PerlFamilyScript
-    FType PerlScriptFile="C:\Local\invoke_perl_shebang.cmd" "%1" %*
+    FType PerlFamilyScript="C:\Local\bin\win_script_invoke.cmd" --default-cmd perl -- "%1" %*
 ```
 That's it.
-Now open a non-admin console and run a script:
+Windows may prompt you on the first use of the modified file tpye (with new file handler), to confirm file type change.
+Open a non-admin console and run a script:
 ```
 scriptName.pl
 ```